exhuma/pickup/docs/source/writing_plugins.rst

 used in the plugins.
 As such, it would be very nice if these values are well documented.
 The project used the module level docstrings in the auto-generated documentation (the one you are reading just now).
-So everything needed to setup the pluigin should be documented there.
+So everything needed to setup the plugin should be documented there.

+It is recommended to add a code-block depicting an example configuration section for the module.
+This will make the generated documentation easier to read and will provide simple copy/paste templates to users.

+Look at the available module's source code for examples.

 Logging
 ~~~~~~~